 - You wish to work on research project with collaborators outside of HBS.

 - Provides free access to statistical software and programming environments with a single point of access from on- or off-campus.

 - Allows each user to run large numbers of jobs using single or multiple cores, and jobs with large memory requests.

 - Allows one to start interactive jobs that continue to run even if the network connection is lost.

-- Offers a secure and backed-up place to store and analyze large data sets.
+- Offers a secure and backed-up place to store and analyze large data sets, including those with confidential or personally-identifiable information.
 Both HBS and non-HBS collaborators can be granted access to your data upon request.

 - Provides redundancy to avoid a single point of failure, thereby reducing the need for maintenance outages.

 - Is easily scalable to expand computing resources.